-This document is the Security Policy for the SafeEnterpriseTM Encryptor, Model 600 manufactured by SafeNet, Inc. This Security Policy specifies the security rules under which the module shall operate to meet the requirements of FIPS 140-2 Level 3.
-It describes how the encryptor functions in order to meet the FIPS requirements, and the actions that operators must take to maintain the security of the encryptor.
+This document is the Security Policy for the SafeEnterpriseTM Encryptor model 650 (also referred to in this document as the encryptor) manufactured by SafeNet, Inc. This Security Policy specifies the security rules under which the module shall operate to meet the requirements of FIPS 140-2 and describes how the encryptor functions in order to meet the FIPS requirements, and the actions that operators must take to maintain the security of the encryptor.